jesselpalmer/the-engineering-managers-booklist/README.md

 Personally, I prefer audiobooks.
 They allow me to listen to books while I'm cooking in the kitchen, cleaning up my room, taking a walk around my neighborhood, commuting, etc. Usually, I listen to them at 1.5x to 2x the speed depending on how fast the person narrates the book.

+## Feedback

+If you have any feedback feel free to fill out this [super quick survey](https://www.surveymonkey.com/r/5PTJNRW).
+I would love to hear from you!

 ## 📚Books

 ### Table of Contents